CreatCodeBuild/Python-Notes/Multiprocess Data Handling on IO intensive task/README.md

 We use the `multiprocessing.Pool` class.
 This class has a `map` function which allows you to do data parallelism like it's nothing.

-With `map` function, you don't need to worry about spawning, passing data, listening and joining processes at all.
+`map` function blocks until all results are computed.
+You don't need to worry about spawning, passing data, listening and joining processes at all.
 You just write your code as if it's single processed.

 This function is useful when your data are indenpendent from one anathor.
 In our case, each file can be handled individually, so that each process only has to be responsible for itself.